max-mapper/bytewiser/exercises/hexadecimal_encoding/problem.md

 ----------------------------------------------------------------------
 ## Hints
-You can copy the line above that sets bytes equal to an array of integers from above into your solution.

 When creating a new `Buffer` object, you can pass as the first argument an array of bytes, also referred to as octets, and you will receive a new Buffer object that has available to it all of the methods listed in the official documentation.